 For a thorough course description, visit the Course page.

-Single track: 70%
+Single track: 66%

-Forest road (dirt/gravel): 24%
+Forest road (dirt/gravel): 25%

-Paved road: 8%
+Paved road: 9%

 Oakridge’s Greenwaters Park is the home base for the race.
 Race headquarters is set up here.
-This is where bib pick up and the race briefing occurs, where the start and finish lines are, where pacers sign a waiver and pick up their bibs, and where the post-race awards celebration and brunch occur.
+This is where bib pick up and the race briefing occurs, where the start and finish lines are, where pacers can sign a waiver and pick up their bibs, and where the post-race awards celebration and brunch occur.
 There are plenty of accommodation options and amenities (gas, food, grocery, etc).

 Crew is allowed and encouraged, but certainly not required.
 You can do this race on your own using the aid stations and your drop bags.
 It is a very crew-friendly course though, with access at 11 of the 12 aid stations.
 More information about Crew here.